ChristianDaish-Personal/RhombusAI/README.md

 ### Ensure you have the necessary packages for testing:
 npm install --save-dev @testing-library/react @testing-library/user-event @testing-library/jest-dom

+#### It is assumed that you have already cloned the repository ####
+Step 1.
+Navigate to your project's root directory where the manage.py file is located.

+Step 2.
+Activate your virtual environment (if you havent already).
+If you're using venv, activate it with:

+Windows:
+.\venv\Scripts\activate

+macOS/Linux:
+source venv/bin/activate

+Step 3.
+Run Your Tests.
+Execute your Django project's tests by running:

+python3 manage.py test

+This command will discover and run tests written in tests.py files across your Django app(s).

+### Note that a continuous integration workflow has been included in the github repository and performs the automated testing whenever push, pull or build is performed. ###

 ## Deployment
 Publishing a project that consists of a React frontend and a Django backend involves several steps, including preparing both parts for production and choosing hosting services for deployment.
 Here's a general overview of the process: